top of page

 “The sensation which I had once experienced as I stood upon two uneven stones in the Baptistry of St. Mark’s had, recurring a moment ago, been restored to me, complete with all the other sensations linked on that day to that particular sensation…

 Is this a manifestation of the non-Archimedean structure of the real world?
-Check it out: If A is the combined experience of France-now and Italy-then, and B is the experience of ‘France-now’, and C is the experience of ‘Italy-then’, then both B and C are subsets of A but, counter intuitively, the union of B and C, France-and-Italy, now-and-then, has more value (weight, intensity) in Proust’s experience, than A.
+Check it out: If A is the combined experience of France-now and Italy-then, and B is the experience of ‘France-now’, and C is the experience of ‘Italy-then’, then both B and C are subsets of A but, counter intuitively, (B + C), France-and-Italy-now-and-then, has more value/weight/intensity for Proust than A itself.
+Or, for you fans of Doctor Who, Hot Link the Universe is simply a collection of ‘phone boxes’…phone boxes that house vast, hexagonal interior spaces, like the TARDIS.

 ↙ ↘